NamGungGeon/react-hydratable/README.md

 In SPA with CSR, SEO performance is very poor.
 Of course, SSR framework(ex: nextjs) can solve this problem, but some project cannot be moved from CSR to SSR because of various problems.

-In this case, `react-hydratable` is very powerful weapon.
+In this case, `react-hydratable` can be very powerful weapon.

 `react-hydratable` just create simple http webserver based on your SPA build output, and starting crawling html after executing javascript.
 Finally crawled html data is saved to appropriate build path.

 So, After executing `react-hydratable`, `index.html` is prerendered.

-It have fullfilled body.
+It has fullfilled body.

 Now every search bot(that cannot execute javascript, just read html file) can collect your website informations!!